Chiragmodi1247/time-to-leave/README.md

 <div align="center">
   <img src="assets/timetoleave.png" alt="Time to Leave Logo">

-  <p>Log work hours and get notified when it's time to leave the office and start to live</p>
+  <p>Log work hours and get notified when it's time to leave the office and start to live, first commit</p>

   <br/>